 What is Driving Under the Influence (DUI)?

 DUI is defined under s.
 316.193, F.S.
 (Driving Under the Influence of Alcoholic Beverages, Chemical Substances or Controlled Substances).
 Under Florida law, DUI is one offense proven by impairment of normal faculties or unlawful blood alcohol or breath alcohol level of .08 or above.
-The penalties upon conviction are the same, regardless of the manner in which the offense is proven.
+The penalties upon conviction are the same, regardless of whether you were impaired from alcohol or drugs.

 What are the financial penalties of DUI?